j-stach/baton-pass/README.md

 To modify and recompile BatonPass_Dapper, you will require .NET Framework 4.8.
 4. Add BatonPass_AddOn and BatonPass_Dapper to the \bin\Custom\Indicators folder in your NinjaTrader 8 directory.
 5. Open a NinjaScript Editor window and use the Explorer to open to the BatonPass_AddOn file.
 6. Right-click and select compile.
-7. Once compiled, open a NinjaScript Output window and a trading chart.
+Once compiled, open a NinjaScript Output window and a trading chart.
-8. Add the BatonPass indicator and apply, then open the Chart Trader.
+7. Add the BatonPass indicator to the chart and apply, then open the Chart Trader.
 You should see a large "BatonPass" button.
 Selecting the button prints the status of the data stream to the output window.